AndreasChristensen89/project-three-python/README.md

 ## User Stories:

 ### The User
-* What are the goals for a first-time visitor
+* What are the goals for a first-time visitor?
    * Quickly understand that this is a game and how to start it
         * This is indicated by the "Start game" option, also "Enter Choice: " in the bottom tells the player what to do.
    * Quickly understand where to look